 If you want to can your creations, you must buy jars and lids specifically designed for canning to ensure they seal properly.
-I’ll go into more details about these next week, but in the meantime, you can find a lot of info in the canning primer here on the blog.
+I’ll go into more details about these next week; you can find additional info in the canning primer here on the blog.

 What you don’t need to invest in straightaway is a canning kettle.
 All you need to process pickles is a large pot with a lid.
 It should have a few specific features.
 It must be tall enough that the jars you’ll process in it can be covered by at least 1 inch of water without boiling over.
 When I want to can a small batch in 8-ounce or squat pint jars, I can do it in my stockpot.
 You can likely do the same using the largest, tallest pot already in your kitchen.

 When you measure the depth, make sure you leave room for a rack in the bottom of the pot.
 This support protects the glass jars from direct heat and breakage.
 It doesn’t have to be fancy; I started by puzzling together a layer of old canning rings to cover the bottom of my stockpot.
 I’ve since upgraded to a silicone mat for my small batch canning; again, more on those next week.

 - The hack: A large, tall stockpot with a lid and some old canning rings.

 - The upgrade: A canning-specific kettle with a fitted rack that holds 7 quarts and up to 9 pints.